Certifications / Microsoft

 This section has the most weight within the exam.
 It has a few large sections that you need to cover in detail.

 • Upgrade from Skype for Business to Microsoft Teams.
-Items covered include choosing an appropriate upgrade path, and how to allow Skype for Business and Teams to coexist with one another during and after the process.
-You must plan the migration and learn how to troubleshoot issues as they arise.
+This course covers choosing an appropriate upgrade path and allowing Skype for Business and Teams to coexist during and after the process.
+You must also plan the migration and learn how to troubleshoot issues as they arise.

 • Plan and Configure network settings for Microsoft Teams.
-You will need to plan the network deployment by using the Network Planner tool, and calculate the network's bandwidth capacity.
-This will all have an impact on the way that Teams deliver voice, data, video, meetings and Live Events.
+You will need to plan the network deployment using the Network Planner tool and calculate the network's bandwidth capacity.
+This will all have an impact on the way that Teams deliver voice, data, video, meetings, and Live Events.

 • Implement Governance and Lifecycle Management for Teams.
-You must validate your knowledge of how to create and manage team templates, setup policies for Microsoft 365 group creation, configure Microsoft 365 groups, expiration policies and naming policies.
-You must also know how to archive, unarchive, restore and delete a team.
+You must validate your knowledge of how to create and manage team templates, set up policies for Microsoft 365 group creation, configure Microsoft 365 groups, and manage expiration and naming policies.
+You must also know how to archive, unarchive, restore, and delete a team.

 • Deploy and Manage Microsoft Teams Endpoints.
-In this section you need to know how to deploy Teams elements such as clients to devices such as Windows, VDIs, and also manage configuration profiles.
-You will also need to know about device tags, device settings and firmware, as well as Microsoft Teams Rooms.
+In this section, you need to know how to deploy Teams elements, such as clients, to devices such as Windows and VDIs and manage configuration profiles.
+You will also need to know about device tags, device settings and firmware, and Microsoft Teams Rooms.

 • Monitor and Analyze Service Usage.
-This section requires that you are able to interpret Teams specific usage reports, 365 reports, call quality metrics via Call Analytics, Organization-wide call quality via the Call Quality Dashboard, and how to use Power BI to identify call quality issues.
+This section requires that you can interpret Teams-specific usage reports, 365 reports, call quality metrics via Call Analytics, Organization-wide call quality via the Call Quality Dashboard, and how to use Power BI to identify call quality issues.

 Manage Chat, Calling, and Meetings

-This section of the exam outlines all of the common issues that you will encounter with the communications side of Teams.
+This section of the exam outlines the common issues you will encounter with the communications side of Teams.

 • Manage Chat and Collaboration Experiences.
 You must understand how to configure and manage messaging policies, external access, channels for a team, and private channel creation policies.
-This section also handles email integration and external access for Sharepoint and OneDrive for business, as well as cloud file storage options that are available for collaboration.
+This section also handles email integration, external access for Sharepoint and OneDrive for business, and cloud file storage options available for collaboration.

 • Manage Phone System.
-Here you will need to manage the resource accounts and call queue configuration.
-Auto attendants, call parking, call policies, Caller ID and direct routing are also dealt with here.
+Here, you will need to manage the resource accounts and configure the call queue.
+Auto attendants, call parking, call policies, Caller ID, and direct routing are also dealt with here.

 Manage Teams and App Policies

-This is the smallest of the exam objectives, but it is an important part of the exam.
+This is the smallest of the exam objectives, but it is an integral part of the exam.

 • Manage a Team.
-You must understand key components of Teams such as team creation, existing resource upgrades for teams, privacy levels for teams, and how to manage organization wide teams.
+You must understand key components of Teams, such as team creation, existing resource upgrades, privacy levels, and how to manage organization-wide teams.

 • Manage Membership to a Team.
-Manage users in a team, configure dynamic membership and also manage access review fro all the team members in that segment .
+Manage users in a team, configure dynamic membership, and review access for all the team members in that segment.

 • Implement Policies for Microsoft Teams Apps.
 You must be able to create and manage app permission policies as well as app setup policies.